jivesoftware/tAMD/README.md

 "require" hooks before the dependency is actually looked up.

-Two arguments are given to "require" callbacks: the name of the module that was requested and the name of the module that did the requesting.
+Two arguments are given to "require" callbacks: the name of the module that is required and the name of the module where the require event originated.
 If a dependency is referenced by async `require()` or by a `define()` call with no module name then the second argument will be `undefined`.
 Here is a quick and dirty example of how to use a "require" hook to normalize relative module paths:

     require(['tAMD/hooks'], function(hooks) {
-        hooks.on('require', function(id, contextId) {
+        hooks.on('require', function(id, contextId, fn) {
             var contextParts = contextId ? contextId.split('/') : [];
             var idParts = id.split('/');
             var dir, module, normalized;